Lejaah/Medical-Image-Annotation-Job/README.md

 * Can help flag serious cases
 * Quickly identify healthy cases
-* And, generally, act as a diagnostic aid for doctors As such, this project is designed to test your ability to build a labeled dataset that distinguishes between healthy and pneumonia x-ray images; this can be used by ML engineers later on down the line to build a classification product.
-Your main task will be to create a data labeling job using Appen's platform.
-If you have not yet, you'll need to create an Appen account and login to complete this project.
+* And, generally, act as a diagnostic aid for doctors

+As such, this project is designed to test your ability to build a labeled dataset that distinguishes between healthy and pneumonia x-ray images; this can be used by ML engineers later on down the line to build a classification product.
+Your main task will be to create a data labeling job using [Appen's platform](https://client.appen.com/jobs).